The Fanatec Ecosystem Explained: Buyers Guide 2023

-Fanatec are primarily a sim racing hardware brand, specialising in racing wheels and pedals etc. Howver, they do also have a cockpit for sale, the RennSport Cockpit V2.
+Fanatec is primarily a sim racing hardware brand, specialising in racing wheels and pedals etc. However, they do also have a cockpit for sale, the RennSport Cockpit V2.

 The RennSport is kind of unique in the world of sim racing.
 It features a much more enclosed design compared to traditional 8020 sim rigs.
 While this can add to immersion and stability, it does somewhat limit customisation.

-Of course, you can still customise your rig by adding attachments to the frame, and choosing your own racing seat.
-There are even monitor stands which mount directly to the cockpit itself.
+Of course, you can still customise your rig by adding attachments to the frame and choosing your own racing seat.
+There are even monitor stands that mount directly to the cockpit itself.

 In terms of seats, you can purchase a Sparco race seat directly from Fanatec or mount your own.
 The seat base comes pre-drilled ready for you to attach any seat which is compatible.

 PlayStation compatibility is the most limited with Fanatec products.
-However, Fanatec do have official partnership agreements in place to produce PS4 and PS5 licensed products.
+However, Fanatec does have official partnership agreements in place to produce PS4 and PS5 licensed products.